tarantool/tt/README.md

 -   `bin_dir` (string) - directory that stores binary files.
 -   `inc_dir` (string) - directory that stores header files.
 The path will be padded with a directory named include.
--   `log_maxsize` (number) - the maximum size in MB of the log file before it gets rotated.
-It defaults to 100 MB.
--   `log_maxage` (numder) - is the maximum number of days to retain old log files based on the timestamp encoded in their filename.
-Note that a day is defined as 24 hours and may not exactly correspond to calendar days due to daylight savings, leap seconds, etc. The default is not to remove old log files based on age.
--   `log_maxbackups` (number) - the maximum number of old log files to retain.
-The default is to retain all old log files (though log_maxage may still cause them to get deleted.)
 -   `restart_on_failure` (bool) - should it restart on failure.
 -   `tarantoolctl_layout` (bool) - enable/disable tarantoolctl layout
     compatible mode for artifact files: control socket, pid, log files.